 If it’s not easy to find a paid job, volunteering can provide similar and valuable experience that will look good on any future CV.
 It can be especially useful for a career where people skills are important.

-During term time you can work a maximum of 12 hours a week.
+During term time at 16, you can work a maximum of 12 hours a week.
 This includes:

 • a maximum of 2 hours on school days and Sundays